parvezs27/Tableau_Sales_Dashboards/README.md

 - **Present data for each KPI on a monthly basis for the current and previous year.**
 - **Identify the months with the highest and lowest sales, highlighting these months for easier recognition.**

 The KPI Overview and Customer Trend requirements are very similar to the KPI requirements and Sales Trends for the Sales Dashboard above.
-Hence, the plan to meet these requirements will be exactly the same.
+Hence, the approach to meet these requirements will be exactly the same.
 BAN's will be used to display the KPI's whilst sparklines will be used to showcase customer trends overtime.

 **Customer Distribution by Number of Orders:**

 - **Provide a representation of the distribution of customers based on the number of orders placed to provide insights into customer behaviour, loyalty and engagement.**

-For customer distribution by number of orders, a histogram will be used.
-A **histogram** will help in understanding how many customers fall into the different ranges (bins) of the number of orders placed, providing a clear picture of the overall distribution.
-Additionally, the histogram will also allow the spotting of outliers or unusual data points that may indicate unique customer segements or behaviours.
+Whenever "distribution" is mentioned in a requirement, **histograms** are the first type of chart that come to mind.
+A **histogram** helps in understanding the frequency distribution of customers across different ranges (bins) of the number of orders placed, providing a clear visualisation of the overall distribution.
+Additionally, histograms enable the identification of outliers or unusual data points, which may indicate unique customer segments or behaviours."

 **Top 10 Customers by Profit:**
 - **Display the top 10 customers by profits in descending order.**
 - **Show additional information such as rank, number of orders, current sales, current profit and the last order date.**

 For Top 10 Customers by Profit, a simple **table** will be used.
-Due to the amount of detail we have to display, a table with the metrics as columns and ranks as rows will provide a picture of the information required.
+Due to the amount of detail we have to display, a table with the metrics as columns and ranks as rows will provide a clear picture of the information required.

 Parameters will be employed to enable end users to access historical data from previous years.
 For interactivity, dimension, date, and action filters will be implemented, allowing end users to filter data via the charts, as well as by category, subcategory, and location.
 Additionally, navigation buttons will be incorporated to facilitate easy navigation between dashboards.